cyrusirandoust/cyrusirandoust.github.io/_posts/2024-06-24-microsoft-sentinel-unifi-networks-optimizing-smb-budget-cost-effectve-solution.md

 By using Microsoft Sentinel in conjunction with Microsoft Defender XDR, we were able to set up a cost-effective and comprehensive security monitoring solution for a small business.
 Despite the initial perception that Sentinel is only for large enterprises, this PoC demonstrated that it can be effectively used by SMBs, especially when leveraging existing Microsoft 365 E5 licenses.

-In the end, the total cost for the client was less than €5 per month, and the only additional expense was for the Unifi log ingestion, which came in at less than €1 a month.
+In the end, the total cost for the client was less than €5 per month, and the only additional expense was for the Unifi log ingestion, which came in at less than €1 a month for Sentinel!
 This setup not only provides robust security monitoring but also ensures that costs remain extremely affordable.
 So, next time someone says Microsoft Sentinel isn't for SMBs, you can point them to this real-world example and say, "Challenge accepted!"